Past and Present Burdens: Why Co-Occurring Struggles Can Complicate ERP

 One clear pattern from my research was how much people were already carrying before ERP even began.

-For some, the challenge wasn’t just facing fear — it was doing so while living with depression, burnout, or the lingering effects of past trauma.
-Others described how constant self-criticism or emotional numbness made it hard to stay present during exposures, leaving them unable to benefit from the process.
+For many, the challenge wasn’t just facing fear — it was doing so while managing depression, burnout, or the lingering effects of trauma.
+Others described how constant self-criticism or emotional numbness made it difficult to stay present during exposures, limiting the benefits of therapy.

-This theme explores how co-occurring difficulties like trauma, mood disorders, or dissociation can make ERP feel out of reach, and why effective support sometimes needs to begin by lightening those burdens before meaningful exposure work can start.
+This theme explores how co-occurring difficulties such as trauma, mood disorders, or dissociation can complicate ERP — and why effective support sometimes needs to begin by reducing these burdens before meaningful exposure work can take hold.

 Why This Happens

-For many, ERP isn’t just about facing fears — it’s about doing so while already carrying a heavy psychological load.
-Depression, anxiety, trauma, ADHD, and other co-occurring conditions are not side issues but part of daily life for most people with OCD.
+For many people, ERP isn’t just about confronting fear — it’s about doing so while already managing other psychological challenges.
+Depression, anxiety, trauma, ADHD, and related conditions are not side issues but part of daily life for most people with OCD.

-These numbers matter because comorbidity isn’t just a statistic — it shapes what ERP feels like.
+These figures highlight how comorbidity shapes the experience of ERP.
 People with depression often describe struggling to “summon the strength” to do exposures, let alone complete homework between sessions (Leeuwerik et al., 2023).
-Low motivation, fatigue, and harsh self-criticism can make ERP feel like an impossible demand.
-Similarly, trauma histories can complicate exposure work: for some, exposures inadvertently trigger flashbacks or dissociation, making it difficult to stay present or feel safe.
+Low motivation, fatigue, and self-criticism can make the process feel daunting.
+Trauma histories can add further complexity: exposures may inadvertently trigger flashbacks or dissociation, making it difficult to stay present or feel safe enough for learning to occur.

-The key takeaway: ERP doesn’t happen in a vacuum.
-Untreated depression, trauma, or other conditions can drain the energy and focus needed for exposure work, increase dropout risk, and make ERP feel overwhelming.
+In short, ERP doesn’t happen in isolation.
+When depression, trauma, or other conditions remain unaddressed, they can drain the energy and focus needed for exposure work, increase dropout risk, and make ERP feel overwhelming.

 What Can Help